The Executive Guide to analytics trends

 In today’s complex business environment, the field of data analytics is growing in acceptance and importance.
 It is playing a critical role as a decision-making resource for executives, as a way of improving the planning process and as a basis for automating and optimising processes.

 Organisations have shifted from simple statistical analysis to more advanced analytics, which allows them to predict future events and outcomes, based on historical data.
 For example, how many customers will churn in the next 3 months?
 A key advantage of some of these tools is that they will automatically identify which factors are the most likely to have contributed to the predicted result.
 The next stage is "Prescriptive Analytics" which calculates the optimal action for each predicted outcome.
-More on this from our website
+More on this from our blog

 Self-Service Tools for the Business User